James I of Scotland: King in captivity

-James was ideally placed to observe Henry's methods of kingship and political control, having probably been admitted into the royal household upon reaching adulthood.
-James used personal visits from his nobles, coupled with letters to individuals, to maintain his visibility in his kingdom.
-Henry died in 1413 and his son, Henry V, immediately ended James's comparative freedom by initially holding him in the Tower of London along with the other Scottish prisoners.
+James was ideally placed to observe Henry's methods of kingship and political control having probably been admitted into the royal household on reaching adulthood.
+James used personal visits from his nobles coupled with letters to individuals to maintain his visibility in his kingdom.
+Henry died in 1413 and his son, Henry V, immediately ended James's comparative freedom initially holding him in the Tower of London along with the other Scottish prisoners.
 One of these prisoners was James's cousin, Murdoch Stewart, Albany's son, who had been captured in 1402 at the Battle of Homildon Hill.
-Initially held apart, from 1413 until Murdoch's release in 1415, they were together in the Tower and at Windsor Castle.
+Initially held apart, but from 1413 until Murdoch's release in 1415, they were together in the Tower and at Windsor Castle.

-By 1420, James's standing at Henry V of England's court improved greatly; he ceased to be regarded as a hostage and more of a guest.
-James's value to Henry became apparent in 1420 when he accompanied Henry to France where his presence was used against the Scottish troops fighting alongside the French.
-Following the English victory at the siege of Melun, a town southeast of Paris, Scottish prisoners of war captured after the siege were hanged for treason against their king.
-James attended the coronation of Catherine of Valois on 23 February 1421 and was honoured by sitting immediately on the left of the queen at the coronation banquet.
+By 1420, James's standing at Henry V's court had greatly improved; he ceased to be regarded as a hostage and became more of a guest, a guest who was also a prisoner not free to leave.
+James's value to Henry became apparent in 1420 when he forced to accompany the English king to France, where his presence was used against the Scots fighting on the Dauphinist side.
+Following the English success at the siege of Melun, a town southeast of Paris, the contingent of Scots was hanged for treason against their king.
+James attended Catherine of Valois's coronation on 23 February 1421 and was honoured by being seated immediately to the queen's left at the coronation banquet.
+In March, Henry began a circuit of the important towns in England in a show of strength and, during this tour, James was knighted on Saint George's Day.
+By July, the two kings were back campaigning in France, where James, evidently approving of Henry's methods of kingship, seemed content to endorse the English king's desire for the French crown, although it is not clear how as a prisoner he could have objected.
+Henry appointed the Duke of Bedford and James as the joint commanders of the siege of Dreux on 18 July 1421, and on 20 August they received the surrender of the garrison.
+Henry died of dysentery on 31 August 1422 and in September James was part of the escort taking the English king's body back to London.